 We will get your express opt-in consent before we share your personal data with any company outside the Tech Nation group of companies for marketing purposes.

-44. Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of enrolling onto a programme, registering for an event, or submitting a form on the website.
+Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of enrolling onto a programme, registering for an event, or submitting a form on the website.